chandanraoiisc/masala-mamu-agent-ai/nutrition-agent/README.md

 - **RecipeNutrition**: Complete recipe analysis with per-serving breakdowns
 - **NutritionQuery**: Parsed user query with metadata

+### Router Components

+- **NutritionAgentRouter**: Wrapper for the HealthDietAgent that handles routing logic
+- **KitchenAssistantRouter**: Main router that manages multiple specialized agents
+- **Agent Registration**: Dynamic system for adding agents to the router

 ## Integration with Kitchen Assistant

 The agent is designed to work with a router-based kitchen assistant system: